civicrm/civicrm-core/ext/riverlea/README.md

 ### After installation

-After installing the extension, go to Nav menu > Administer > Customize Data and Screens > Display Preferences, and select which theme variation/stream you want (they start with the name 'Riverlea').
+After installing the extension, go to Nav menu > Administer > Customize Data and Screens > Display Preferences, and select which subtheme/stream you want.

 ## File Structure